We're delivery-focussed

 - We often work from our client's offices to make communication easier

-- But some teams run from the Infinity Works offices in Leeds, London and Manchester
+- But some teams run from the Infinity Works offices in Leeds, London, Manchester and Edinburgh

 # Sartorial musings

 - We insist that clothes must be worn in our offices

 - In our client's offices their rules apply, no matter how silly

 Each year we have a company holiday.
 It's a weekend away for you and your family or partner.
 Other than a couple of hours when we have a rare whole-company employees-only update, the time is for you to do as you wish.
 Get to know each other, or go your separate ways — it's up to you.
 Just watch out for the more enthusiastic members in the rapids at Center Parcs!